Bangerr/cb_token_tracker/README.md

 ## Configuration

 ### Token Pairs
-You can customize which token pairs to track by modifying the `tokenList` object in your code:
+You can customize which token pairs to track by modifying the `tokenList` object inside the Wrapper.tsx file:

 ```typescript
 const tokenList = {